 Russel Walder is a man of many passions — musician, actor, director, painter, writer — and he pushes the boundaries in everything he does.
-The oboe is little known outside of classical music and rarely played to its full potential and yet Walder has toured the world as a soloist, and his discography includes a composition on Windham Hill’s Grammy nominated, double platinum album Winter Solstice.
+Walder has toured the world as an oboe soloist, and his discography includes a composition on Windham Hill’s Grammy nominated, double platinum album Winter Solstice.
 He has recorded three albums with pianist Ira Stein for Windham Hill and Narada Records and guested with prominent new age artists Will Ackerman and Suzanne Cianni.
 On Pure Joy, Walder’s debut album with Real Music, he has composed music featuring the oboe that is passionate and expansive, soulful, yearning, intimate, and filled with radiant joy.
-Pure Joy may well be the world’s first pop album for oboe.

-Every member of Russel’s Chicago family played an instrument and when he was ten, Russel heard the oboe and knew in his heart and soul that this was the instrument that was his.
-No matter that it is widely considered the most difficult classical instrument in the world to play.
-At 17, he joined the United States Youth Symphony for a world tour first appearing at Carnegie Hall.
+Russel’s love for music began at age 17, when he joined the United States Youth Symphony for a world tour first appearing at Carnegie Hall.
 With a foundation of classical training and mastery of the instrument, he ventured into jazz at 20.
 Walder has studied with the legendary group Oregon and performed with such diverse groups as Afro-Celt Sound System, Yungchen Lhamo and Urban Tap from New York.

 In 1998, Russel founded Silent State, which is a platform for a soloist or in collaboration with distinguished guests.
 The music of Silent State has become a language all its own and includes North African chants, Middle Eastern harmonics, ambient soundtracks and lush arrangements.
 Silent State performed to rave reviews at Peter Gabriel’s 1999 Womad Festival in Auckland, New Zealand.